Bernard2030/myneighbourapp/README.md

-## awardsdjango
+## myneighbourapp
-Is an application that allows users to  view posted projects, post, rate or review users projects.
-The user can also search for projects, view projects overal score and also view a profile in the profile page.
+Is an app that allows a user to sign in to start using it and set their profile including the general location of their neighbourhood and the name.
+The app allows a user to see businesses and access health and authority facilities.
 ## Author
 Bernard Opiyo